Terms Conditions And Regulations 2021-2022 Academic Year

 To be eligible to reside in University-owned housing, a student must be at least 16 years of age during the period of occupancy.

 To be eligible to reside in University-owned housing, a student must be scheduled for Abington courses as a degree-seeking student.
-The student is responsible for full payment of room charges for the contracted period.
-Roomcharges will be applied to the student's LionPATH account.
+The student is responsible for full payment of room and board charges for the contracted period.
+Room and board charges will be applied to the student's LionPATH account.
 The Bursar will generate bills on a monthly basis, with an identified due date.
 Failure to pay the bill by the due date will result in late fees being applied to the account.

 CHANGE OF CAMPUS REGISTRATION

-An upper-class student attending a University campus who is planning a change of campus (COC) to Abington may submit a request for an HFS Contract through eLiving during the established contract process timeline.
-The student must initiate the change of campus process at his or her current campus.
-If the change of campus to Abington is not approved, it is the student’s responsibility to contact the Housing Office to cancel the Abington HFS Contract.
+An upperclass student attending a University campus who is planning a change of campus (COC) to Abington may submit a request for an HFS Contract through eLiving during the established contract process timeline.
+The student must initiate the change of campus process at their current campus.
+If the change of campus to Abington is not approved, it is the student’s responsibility to contact the Housing and Food Services Office to cancel the Abington HFS Contract.
 There is no penalty fee to cancel an HFS Contract if the student is not eligible for a change of campus.

-If a student’s University academic records reflect a campus other than Abington after July 1, his or her room assignment will be changed to “Space Reserved” until the change of campus is approved.
+If a student’s University academic records reflect a campus other than Abington after July 1, their room assignment will be changed to “Space Reserved” until the change of campus is approved.
 The student will then be assigned to either a regular or supplemental housing room, whichever is available.
-If the change of campus to Abington is not approved, and the student does not notify the Housing Office prior to arrival day, the student’s HFS Contract will be canceled and the student will forfeit the $100 housing deposit.
+If the change of campus to Abington is not approved, and the student does not notify the Housing and Food Services Office prior to arrival day, the student’s HFS Contract will be cancelled and the student will forfeit the $100 housing deposit.

 A student who is ready to check out of the room should review the Moving Out instructions.
 All rooms, regardless of the date or circumstances, should be clean and in good condition at the time that a student checks out.
 The student should contact the Housing Office regarding the check-out date and schedule a room inspection.